What Is Forex Trading and How Does It Work?

 Let's break this forex trading example down:

-- You open (buy) a position at one 'lot', which is 100,000 units of base currency, EUR/USD at 1.1000.
+- You open (buy) a position of one lot (100,000 units of base currency) in EUR/USD at 1.1000.

-1.1000 × 100,000 = 110,000 USD - The euro appreciates against dollar and the price rises to 1.1500.
-You cover (sell) the position.
+1.1000 × 100,000 = 110,000 USD - The euro appreciates against the dollar and the price rises to 1.1500.
+You close (sell) the position.

-1.1500 x 100,000 = 115,000 USD - The profit of this trade is 115,000 – 110,000 = 5,000 USD
+1.1500 × 100,000 = 115,000 USD - The profit of this trade is 115,000 – 110,000 = 5,000 USD

-So far we've provided a basic answer to 'How does Currency Trading work?' and used a simple forex trading example to establish your foundational knowledge.
+So far we've provided a basic answer to 'how does currency trading work?' and used a simple forex trading example to establish your foundational knowledge.
 Now, let's go into more detail by exploring the various currency pairs and what is meant by CFD forex trading.

-Types of Currency Pairs | What is Forex Trading and How does it work?
+Types of Currency Pairs | What Is Forex Trading and How Does It Work?

 - Major Pairs